* Course credits pertain to 2021-2022 academic year.

 Psychiatry and Behavioral Health Sciences: MBBES-MAIN

-The goals of this course are to increase the learner's understanding of 1) the biological, psychological, social and cultural processes that influence normative development across the lifespan; 2) mental illnesses including diagnosis, presentation, and treatment modalities including psychopharmacology and psychotherapy.
+The goals of this course are to increase the learner's understanding of the biological, psychological, social and cultural processes that influence normative development across the lifespan; and to increase the learner's understanding of mental illnesses including diagnosis, psychopharmacology and psychotherapy.
 Along with the increased knowledge in course content, secondary goals are to provide avenues for enhanced awareness about the implications of personal bias and application of these principles in clinical encounters.
 This course is designed to create a foundation of knowledge that will be used in the Psychiatry clerkship.

 CABS-Business and Leadership in Medicine: MCBLM-MAIN